Eiler Larsen

-Eiler Larsen (March 27, 1890 – March 19, 1975) was a Danish vagabond who earned fame as "The Greeter" of Laguna Beach, California, United States.
+Eiler Larsen (March 27, 1890 – March 19, 1975) was a Danish-born vagabond who was known as "The Greeter" of Laguna Beach, California.
+From the 1940s until the early 1970s, the shaggy-haired, heavily-bearded Larsen grinning, waving, and booming "Halloo-oo-oo!" to visitors became a cultural icon for Laguna Beach tourists.

 Larsen wandered in Europe, South America and across the United States before settling in Laguna at age 52.
-He worked as an occasional gardener, but adopted the daily habit of standing on a street corner to greet every car and passerby.
-From the 1940s until the early 1970s, the shaggy-haired, heavily bearded Larsen grinning, waving and booming "Halloo-oo-oo!" to visitors became a cultural icon for Laguna Beach tourists.
+He worked as an occasional gardener, and adopted the daily habit of standing on a street corner to greet every car and passerby.
 Local patrons supported him with a rent-free room, free meals and other services.
 In 1964, Larsen was proclaimed Laguna's Official Greeter by the mayor.
 During his lifetime, Larsen was featured in paintings, postcards, photographs and sculptures.

 Early life

 Eiler Unmack Larsen was born March 27, 1890, in Aarhus, Denmark, the son of L.M.
 Larsen and Thyra Vilhelmine Unmack.
 His father worked as manager of the city's poorhouse.
 His younger brother, Svend Unmack Larsen, said growing up among the poor was "this mixture of tragedy and baroque, macabre comedy" that gave him an early understanding of social problems and the dark sides of society.
 Svend Unmack Larsen went on to become the Justice Minister of Denmark and served as mayor of Aarhus from 1945 to 1958.
 Eiler Larsen left Denmark to pursue what he later described as "my mission of friendliness."